|

 to those who were in a condition to observe

-the conduct of these re
+the conduct of these regiments, that the Government

 will find in this class of troops effective